zhuqiuyang/hacker-notes/SICP/2BNotes.md

 ### Part1

+承前:

+- so far in this course we've been talking about procedures.
+- **And then we talked about the means of abstraction, how you can take those complicated things and name them so you can use them as simple building blocks**.
+- **So the crucial idea is that when we're building things, we divorce the task of building things from the task of implementing the parts**.

+启后:

-### Divorce the task of building things from the task of implementing the parts.
+- **So the crucial idea is that when we're building things, we divorce the task of building things from the task of implementing the parts.**
+- Well, now what we're going to do is look at the same issues for data.

+#### Rational number

 We have individual numbers , But we don't have what a rational number is.